Blue nuthatch: Taxonomy

 The blue nuthatch was first described in 1830 under its current binomial name, Sitta azurea, by the French naturalist René Primevère Lesson (1794–1849).
 Sitta is derived from the Ancient Greek name for nuthatches, σίττη, sittē.
+The genus has occasionally been divided into seven subgenera, of which the blue nuthatch is placed alone in Poecilositta (Buturlin 1916).

-"Nuthatch", first recorded in 1350, is derived from "nut" and a word probably related to "hack", since these birds hack at nuts they have wedged into crevices.
-The genus may be further divided into seven subgenera, of which the blue nuthatch is placed alone in Poecilositta (Buturlin 1916).
+The name "nuthatch", first recorded in 1350, is derived from "nut" and a word probably related to "hack", since these birds hack at nuts they have wedged into crevices.